ROBROICH/SAP_ODP_ODATA_CLIENT/README.md

 * Register service
 ![Generate runtime object]( https://github.com/ROBROICH/SAP_ODP_ODATA_CLIENT/blob/master/ODP_CREATE_MODEL_5.png)

 [X] Done.
-Now the service can be tested using the Gateway client.
+Now the service can be tested using the NW Gateway ODATA-client.

-# Using the ODP OData service with the gateway client.
+# Using the ODP OData service with the gateway OData client.
 Via the transaction /IWFND/GW_CLIENT you will be able to test the generated service with the gateway client.
 The tests for the prototype will implement the following cases:
 1)	Check if the OData client is already subscribed to the ODP queue